 Send Messages of Support

 Let the LVJUSD Board of Education know that you agree with their policies of inclusion and equity.
 Communications with the Board, either in the form of a letter or email, are welcome.
-You can also address the Board in person at the scheduled board meetings.
-Regular meetings begin at 7:00 PM in the Boardroom at the District Office, 685 East Jack London Blvd.

 Educate yourself, friends, and neighbors.